God Draws Near

 Advent is a celebration of the very unique presence of God.
 In the Old Testament, the cloud signifying God's presence came and went.
 In Christ, God "dwelt among us" but quite differently — the Word became flesh (John 1:14).
 This is not purely a past event.
 Though it began in the past the presence of Christ has not come and gone from among us.
 This is why Advent must be celebrated yearly.
 It is the reminder that God has not left us — He has not left us "as orphans" (John 14:18).
 In sending His Son, God has forever linked Himself with man.
 He died with men.
 He was raised for men.
 And He ascended into heaven as man to be our mediator.
 He most certainly is God with us.

 Advent is also a celebration of who God is for in His coming.
 Our God did not come without a purpose.
 Nor without an audience.
 It is angels who say "on earth peace among those with whom he is pleased!"
 (Luke 2:14).
 He comes for a specific audience.
 And His purpose?
 As Paul says, "If God is for us, who can be against us?"(Rom.
 8:31).
 Our God comes to "ransom captive Israel" and rule "the world with truth and grace."
 He comes unto us — "with his blood mankind hath bought."
-In Advent, we do not connect with some spiritual power or distant deity but God reveal in Jesus Christ — the God with us.
+In Advent, we do not connect with some spiritual power or distant deity but God revealed in Jesus Christ — the God with us.